bazza2jw/open62541Cpp/README.md

 The library is Built using cmake.
 The examples show how to use the classes and should correspond to many of the C library examples.
 These examples can be build with `-Dwith_examples=ON`.

+## Requirements

+1. [Open62541](https://github.com/open62541/open62541).
+This is integrated in this project so it not required.
+2. Boost